openwisp/openwisp-docs/developer/gsoc-ideas-2021.rst

 Project Ideas
 -------------

-Improve resiliency and packaging of OpenWISP Monitoring on OpenWRT
+Improve resiliency and packaging of OpenWISP Monitoring on OpenWrt
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. important::

-    Languages and technologies used: Mostly **Lua**, **OpenWRT**,
+    Languages and technologies used: Mostly **Lua**, **OpenWrt**,
     **Makefile** but also a bit of **Python** and **Django**.

     **Mentors**: Federico Capoano.

 `OpenWISP Monitoring
 <https://github.com/openwisp/openwisp-monitoring#openwisp-monitoring>`_
-depends on specific lua code to be deployed on the OpenWRT devices, this
+depends on specific lua code to be deployed on the OpenWrt devices, this
 code collects monitoring information and sends it to the OpenWISP server
 in `NetJSON format <https://netjson.org/>`_ (see `Monitoring Scripts
 <https://github.com/openwisp/openwisp-monitoring#monitoring-scripts>`_).

 At the moment, this code is deployed using a :doc:`configuration template
-<../user/templates>` which is created with a `database migration
+</user/templates>` which is created with a `database migration
 <https://github.com/openwisp/openwisp-monitoring/blob/ee2271be25649c4c262e8eaf76b6fdc5d5d002ca/openwisp_monitoring/device/migrations/0002_create_template.py>`_
 when the monitoring module is installed, but we need to convert this
-existing code in a new OpenWRT package, well tested, documented and with a
+existing code in a new OpenWrt package, well tested, documented and with a
 key improvement regarding its resiliency.

-**Pre-requisites to work on this project**:
+**prerequisites to work on this project**:

 The student should be familiar with :doc:`OpenWISP Templates
-<../user/templates>`, `OpenWRT <https://openwrt.org>`_, `OpenWISP
+</user/templates>`, `OpenWrt <https://openwrt.org>`_, `OpenWISP
 Monitoring
 <https://github.com/openwisp/openwisp-monitoring#openwisp-monitoring>`__
 and should have a basic knowledge of `NetJSON format